aniruddhapai27/Mini-Project/README.md

 ## 🎯 Project Objective

-The primary objective of InterviewAI is to bridge the gap between academic knowledge and interview readiness for engineering students.
+The primary objective of SkillWise-AI is to bridge the gap between academic knowledge and interview readiness for engineering students.
 By leveraging AI technology, the platform provides:

 - **Personalized Interview Practice**: AI-powered mock interviews tailored to specific domains and difficulty levels
 - **Skill Assessment**: Comprehensive evaluation and feedback on technical and soft skills